How many subjects do I study?

 You are not alone as many other students are in the same position.
 You will be able to get advice and support from your Tutor and Head of year but there is also a Progression Manager dedicated to supporting students with next steps after St. Bede’s and we have staff to support you with university, job and apprenticeship applications.
-All students in Year 12 complete a self-arranged work placement and there are guest speakers from universities throughout the two years that you will be studying with us.
+We have guest speakers from universities throughout the two years that you will be studying with us.

 How many lessons will I get in a week?

-Students studying three A levels will have 15 lessons (5 per subject) per week plus a lesson of General RE.
-There are 25 lessons in a college week so you will have 9 sessions of private study.
-In addition, the AS Extended Project and Core Maths qualifications have 2 hours of lessons per week.
+Students studying three A levels will have 15 lessons (5 per subject) per fortnight plus a lesson of General RE.
+EPQ and Core Maths are currently 2 per week (A & B).

 What facilities are there to study and socialise in my spare time?

 There are two main areas that are solely for use by sixth form students.
-There is a newly built large study room with a dedicated Sixth Form Library and extensive ICT access.
+There is a large study room with a dedicated Sixth Form Library and extensive ICT access.
 This is a quiet room for individual study.
-The Hub is a newly built study and common room with a café that is open from 8am to 3pm every week day during term time.
+The Hub is a newly built study and common room with a café that is open from 8am to 3pm every weekday during term time.
 This room offers students a more informal environment to work as well as socialise at breaks and lunchtimes.

 Do I need to attend college every day?

 The college day starts at 9.00am until 3.10pm for Sixth Form students, unless you have a 1-1 personal development meeting with your form tutor.
 These will take place every 2-3, depending on the support you need and will be from 8.45am - 9.00am.
 Sixth Form students are allowed 'late starts' but must sign in on arrival and 'early finishes' if their timetable allows.
 This is a privilege based on good attendance and work rate and can be removed in the best interest of the student.